meyouwe/orite/README.md

 # orite
 ## A persistant rsync wrapper written in Python

-Save a config file and then synchronise your remote and local folders and files.
+Save a config file and then synchronise your remote and local folders/files.
 This project is an effort to centralise a sync approach, configure once, add options, and make it simple.

 To do this using orite run: